philcali/aws-global-infrastructure/README.md

 Now that [AWS Regions and Service Endpoints][1] are available via Parameter Store, you can do some pretty cool things!
-This library demonstrates how to access the datastore in a modeled manner, despite being repsented as flat key hierarchy in SSM.
+This library demonstrates how to access the datastore in a modeled manner, despite being repsented as a flat key hierarchy in SSM.

 ## The Primitives